brendan-duncan/image/README.md

 ## Overview

-The Dart Image Library (DIL) provides the ability to load, save, and manipulate images in a variety of image file formats.
+The Dart Image Library provides the ability to load, save, and manipulate images in a variety of image file formats.

 The library can be used with both dart:io and dart:html, for command-line, Flutter, and